colis-anr/colis-language/README.md

 | Code | Meaning
 |------|---------
+|   0  | In concrete execution: Execution resulted in success
-|   0  | Success
+|   0  | In symbolic execution: Only success states found
-|   1  | Success of the concrete execution ending up on a failure
+|   1  | In concrete execution: Execution resulted in error
+|   1  | In symbolic execution: At least one error state found
 |   2  | Unhandled/unexpected OCaml exception
 |   3  | Error in command-line parsing
 |   4  | Error while reading input file